Unbridled (2018 film)

-Unbridled (Animales sin collar) is a 2018 Spanish-Italian thriller film directed by Jota Linares in his feature film debut which stars Natalia de Molina alongside Daniel Grao.
+Unbridled (Animales sin collar, lit.
+'Animals without collars') is a 2018 Spanish-Italian thriller film directed by Jota Linares in his feature film debut which stars Natalia de Molina alongside Daniel Grao.
 It is a sort of transfer of Henrik Ibsen's A Doll's House to a contemporary Andalusian setting.

 Plot

 Set in Andalusia, the plot concerns about the arrival to regional power of Abel, a fresh face with a modest background, helming the up-and-coming political party Pueblo Unido.
 Against the backdrop of Abel's imminent investiture, a loan taken out in the past by Abel's wife Nora to help her husband without consulting with him, comes to haunt her whilst a person from their past, Víctor (the privileged son of a corrupt former Junta de Andalucía high-ranking official and former acquaintance of the couple) comes into action.

 Production

 A Spanish-Italian co-production, the film was produced by La Canica Films and Animales sin collar AIE alongside Palomar SpA, with the participation of Netflix, RTVE, Movistar+ and Film Factory.
 It also had support from ICAA and collaboration with CreaSGR.
 Shooting locations included Seville and Carmona.